 The goal of this step isn’t to draw attention to your agency’s process inefficiencies.
 Instead, it’s an exploration of efficiency opportunities.
 Your goal is to identify where data, automation, and other technologies can have the biggest impact on productivity throughout your organization—not just at the tactical level.

-3. Review platforms, tools, and systems for silos and incompatibility
+3. Break down tool silos: evaluate platforms, tools, and systems for interoperability

 After auditing your data and processes, it’s time to look at the daily platforms, tools, and systems your teams use to do their work.
+Understanding how these tools share data and work together (or don't) can inform what needs to change in order build AI-ready data workflows.
 There are two key areas to focus on when evaluating your internal systems and platforms: technical debt and ad execution systems.

 Technical debt includes outdated systems or tools that, while functioning, may be burdening your team with inefficiencies.
 Process inefficiencies, data silos, and misaligned workflows all stem from tools that aren’t interoperable.
 Your systems must be in order before you can bring in technical infrastructure to support data-powered advertising.
 In short, technical debt perpetuates the disconnected data issues that cost your team both time and money.